Are you nervous about scheduling your next dentist appointment?

 While dental concerns can be anxiety-inducing, it’s important not to procrastinate on seeking dental care.
 If you suspect something is wrong with your gums, teeth, or jawbone, odds are this issue will not get better on its own.
 You need to seek professional dental help to avoid the progression of smaller issues into larger, more costly ones.

 Preventative care is the best way to avoid major dental issues.
-We recommend scheduling regular appointments with your trusted dentist in Alpharetta, GA, at least once every six months.
+We recommend scheduling regular appointments with your trusted dentist in Alpharetta and Roswell, GA, at least once every six months.
 While this means that you will need to see your dentist more frequently, it also means that you are less likely to develop dental issues that result in more invasive and costly procedures that are often the source of most dental anxiety in the first place.

 Dental Anxiety: What You Can Do